 Digital Commons supports use of Similarity Check, a multi-publisher initiative to selectively screen article submissions for originality.
 Similarity Check uses the iThenticate software, which checks submissions against millions of published research papers (the Similarity Check database), documents on the web, and other relevant sources.
 These submitted papers are not retained in the Similarity Check system after they have been checked.
 Read more at Crossref's Similarity Check & Researchers page.

 For eligible journals, all articles are preserved using CLOCKSS, a leading preservation archive that guarantees persistent access to journal content for the very long term.
-Articles also receive Digital Object Identifiers (DOIs) through Crossref to ensure they can always be found.

-For help, contact the Digital Commons Team at (912) 478-4056 or firstname.lastname@example.org.
+If for any reason you believe that a work included in Digital Commons should be removed or modified, please contact the Digital Commons Team at (912) 478-4056 or firstname.lastname@example.org.
 A member of the Digital Commons Team will contact you as soon as possible during regular business hours.